CLAUDE.md — Mintlify Documentation

 Content Accuracy

-- Never invent steps, options, field names, descriptions, or any other content.
-Only document what is confirmed from code, the OpenAPI spec, or screenshots provided by the user.
+- Only document what is confirmed from code, the OpenAPI spec, or screenshots provided by the user.

-- Never state a count of supported models or entities without reading it from the actual data source.
-If unsure, omit the count and link to the relevant page instead.
+- Never state a count of supported models without reading it from the actual data source.
+Omit the count and link instead if unsure.

 - Do not add “Coming Soon” sections unless explicitly instructed.